While the decision to augment your breast is usually an easy one, the decision to have a Breast lift with implants is not always so obvious.

 Her first surgeon elected to place an implant without a lift.
 Following the surgery, she was not happy and decided to redo the surgery with a Lift.
 Her second procedure was performed by me.
 The patient realized the importance of the Lift and I performed a Breast augmentation with a Lift.

-Surgery #1 (another surgeon) – Breast augmentation without a lift
+Surgery #1 (another surgeon) – A breast augmentation, without a lift

 Surgery #2 (with me) – Breast augmentation with a lift

 The entire nipple complex was moved up, but the scar is barely noticeable because it blends into the areola.
-The nipples no longer point south, as they are now pointed straight forward.
-You can see that including the Breast lift with her implant augmentation did wonders to make her breast look perky and youthful!
+The nipples no longer point south, as they are now pointing straight forward.
+You can see that including the Breast lift with her implant augmentation did wonders to make her breast look fuller and more youthful!

 I hope the questions and answers above help you make the right decision for you.
 Please see my Breast lift with Implants photo gallery for before and after pictures and, as always, feel free to ask me questions here in the comments.